-The University of Pittsburgh, School of Education, offers a post-baccalaureate program for Secondary Social Studies certification (grades 7-12), the Master of Arts in Teaching (MAT) Program.
-Details of the MAT program are outlined below:
+The University of Pittsburgh, School of Education, offers a post-baccalaureate program for Mathematics teacher certification (grades 7-12), the Master of Arts in Teaching Program (MAT).
+Details of the MAT are outlined below:

 - requires Teaching Interns to take and pass the Content Knowledge test (Praxis II) during the first semester of their program in order to obtain their Intern Certificate